 It doesn’t matter whether you’re an executive guarding proprietary secrets or an ordinary user relying on Gmail to keep in touch with friends and family members; you should be thinking about the security of your Gmail account.
+Luckily, optimizing Gmail security is relatively straightforward.

 “Security” in the online world can mean a number of things, but in general, it refers to the ease or difficulty of getting information from your online account.
 In the context of Gmail, weak security standards could mean someone reading your personal emails, gaining control of your account to use it maliciously, infecting your computer with malware within your account, or even accessing your Gmail login information so they can try it for more high-value accounts on the internet.